 - Select an Operator, such as any of these.

-- Click to select search terms on the Select Items dialog.
+- Select the STR option from the Condition drop-down menu to select search terms on the Select Items dialog.

 - Set any other fields as necessary.

 - Click OK.
-If you added the tagged search terms called energy, oil, and enron, the Conditions section would appear as follows:
+For example, if you added the tagged search terms called money, crime, and oil, the Conditions section would appear as follows:

 (Click to expand)